wavefrontHQ/docs/pages/doc/metrics_managing.md

 ## Hide and Redisplay Metrics

-You can manually hide metrics from the Metrics browser.
-Those metrics become unavailable from the auto-complete menu as well.
+While obsolete metrics are automatically hidden, you can manually hide metrics from the Metrics browser.
 Manually hiding metrics does not permanently delete a metric or metric namespace.

 {% include shared/permissions.html entity="metrics" entitymgmt="Metric" %}

-{% include tip.html content="While hidden metrics are removed from the autocomplete dropdown, those metrics can still be used in a query as long as data points exist." %}
+{% include note.html content="Hidden metrics are removed from the autocomplete drop-down lists, but you can still use these metrics in queries as long as data points exist." %}

 <table style="width: 100%;">
 <tbody>